-There are plenty of unique homesteads in NSW to urhill out in, from the mountains to the bush to the coast.
+There are plenty of unique homesteads and cottages in NSW to chill out in, from the mountains to the bush to the coast.
 Here are just a few to get you started.

 Montague Island Head Lighthouse Keeper’s Cottage

-There are three must have ingredients for a memorable homestead holiday: great location, great accommodation, great views.
+There are three must have ingredients for a memorable stay: great location, great accommodation, great views.
 This 1881 cottage has them all, set on a wilderness sanctuary off Narooma on NSW’s South Coast.
 The spot is remote, which means you can get away for a quiet weekend with a group with no complaints from neighbours.
 (That said, spare a thought for your penguin neighbours!)
-There’s also a colony of fur seals, so don’t forget to share your best animal pics on Instagram.
+There’s also a colony of fur seals, which will have you filling up your camera roll, they’re that cute!

 St Bernard’s Presbytery